Apple soars past sales, profit targets with strong iPhone demand, warns of chip shortages

 IPhones were the biggest driver of growth, suggesting consumers are upgrading to 5G, said Haris Anwar, senior analyst at Investing.com.

-“Stimulus cheques and the successful vaccine rollouts are certainly helping to boost consumer demand for tech gadgets across the board.
-This environment will last for at least another year providing a solid platform for Apple to expedite its growth.”
+“Stimulus checks and the successful vaccine rollouts are certainly helping to boost consumer demand for tech gadgets across the board,” Anwar said.

 While Apple’s business is booming, its App Store, one of its fastest-growing businesses, has come under increased antitrust scrutiny because of Apple’s in-app payment rules and app review policies.

-Facebook warned on Wednesday that growth later this year could “significantly” decline as new Apple privacy policies will make it more difficult to target ads.
+In addition, Facebook warned on Wednesday that its growth later this year could “significantly” decline as new Apple privacy policies will make it more difficult to target ads.

-In the coming weeks, Apple will defend a high-profile antitrust lawsuit brought by “Fortnite” maker Epic Games, while European Union antitrust regulators are set to chare the company following a complaint by music streaming service Spotify, Reuters reported this week.

 “Both of those things happening at once really supercharged the Mac sales.
 The last three quarters on Mac have been the strongest three quarters ever in the history of the Mac,” Cook told Reuters.